Testing New Physics in Oscillations at a Neutrino Factory: Conclusion

 We have studied the expected sensitivity of a neutrino factory to two new physics scenarios, vector new neutrino interactions and CPT violation.
 A neutrino factory with a long baseline and LArTPC far detectors is particularly well suited to study these new physics scenarios due to its long baseline, excellent energy reconstruction (including potential charge identification abilities), and access to six oscillation channels plus their CP conjugate channels.

 We find that combining 10 years of DUNE with 10 years of a neutrino factory will improve over the constraints on these new physics scenarios from DUNE alone even when considering 20 years of DUNE.
-Furthermore, the addition of a neutrino factory can remove degeneracies in the DUNE-only constraints due to the presence of new oscillation channels, especially the $\nu_e$ disappearance and $\nu_\mu$ appearance channels.
+Furthermore, the addition of a neutrino factory can remove numerous degeneracies in the DUNE-only constraints due to the presence of new oscillation channels, especially the $\nu_e$ disappearance and $\nu_\mu$ appearance channels.

 \acknowledgments PBD acknowledges support by the United States Department of Energy under Grant Contract No.~DE-SC0012704.
 JG acknowledges support by the U.S. Department of Energy Office of Science under award number DE-SC0025448.
-CFK acknowledges the usage of INPAC cluster at Shanghai Jiao Tong University.
+CFK acknowledges support by the National Natural Science Foundation of China (12425506, 12375101, 12090060 and 12090064) and the SJTU Double First Class start-up fund (WF220442604).
+CFK also acknowledges the usage of INPAC cluster at Shanghai Jiao Tong University.